polarity-dev/sse-manager/README.md

 - `EmitterEventsAdapter`: default, uses NodeJs event emitters to broadcast events in a single application instance use case
 - `RedisEventsAdapter`: uses Redis to broadcast events in a multiple application instance use case
+- `PostgresEventsAdapter`: uses PostgreSQL to broadcast events in a multiple application instance use case
 - custom event adapter:

 ``` js